Is the morning the uplifting best part or the dragging worst part of the day for you?

 What does your body need in the morning?

-Is it stretching, is it push ups, is it a couple of sun-salutations or energy work?
+Is it stretching, is it breath work, is it a couple of sun-salutations or energy work?

 I personally do energy work and slow yoga after meditation to wake up my body.
 The body will be thanking you for not rushing to the gym.